mauroservienti/milestone.github.io/_posts/2019-03-13-there-is-no-such-a-thing-as-cross-services-composition.md

 ## Share all the things!

 At a first look it might sound reasonable to use the ViewModel Composition approach to allow services to talk to each other.
-If `Service X` needs some information that are stored in `Service B` and `Service H` why not allow `X` to go to some sort of internal `Composition Engine` where request handlers from `B` and `H` could be deployed to solve the exact problem `H` has...?
+If `Service X` needs some information that are stored in `Service B` and `Service H` why not allow `X` to go to some sort of internal `Composition Engine` where request handlers from `B` and `H` could be deployed to solve the exact problem `X` has...?
 Thank you, but no, thank you.

 > As my Dutch colleague [Dennis van der Stelt](https://twitter.com/dvdstelt) would say "Autonomous microservices don't share data.
 Period.".
 That by the way is also the title of a talk he's going to give this month at [NDC Copenhagen, check it out](https://ndccopenhagen.com/talk/autonomous-microservices-dont-share-data-period/)!